francisco-camargo/cloud_dev/README.md

 I want to be able to end up with a coding environment that enables me to develop and deploy on the cloud.
 I want to be able to make changes to the code on the cloud on the fly, this is possible with VS Code (somehow...).

+## Connect to GitHub

+GitHub now requires a Personal Access Token, [this](https://stackoverflow.com/a/68781050/9205210) post helped me to get things working.

 ## Using this repo

 ### Typora